Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_HubOrchestrator_getModuleStart1736407888592** - *(not actively used)*

-- **Data_TS_InitializeOfficeActivityUIEnd** - These fields mark the beginning and completion of UI initialization for the main Office activity.
+- **Data_TS_InitializeOfficeActivityUIEnd** - This field marks the beginning and completion of UI initialization for the main Office activity.

-- **Data_TS_InitializeOfficeActivityUIStart** - These fields mark the beginning and completion of UI initialization for the main Office activity.
+- **Data_TS_InitializeOfficeActivityUIStart** - This field marks the beginning and completion of UI initialization for the main Office activity.

 - **Data_TS_InitialSetup** - Represents the timestamp when the initial setup logic begins during app boot.

-- **Data_TS_InitModule** - These fields bracket the initialization of a specific Office module (for example, Word, Excel, Copilot).
+- **Data_TS_InitModule** - This field brackets the initialization of a specific Office module (for example, Word, Excel, Copilot).

-- **Data_TS_InitModuleEnd** - These fields bracket the initialization of a specific Office module (for example, Word, Excel, Copilot).
+- **Data_TS_InitModuleEnd** - This field brackets the initialization of a specific Office module (for example, Word, Excel, Copilot).

-- **Data_TS_InitModuleStart** - These fields bracket the initialization of a specific Office module (for example, Word, Excel, Copilot).
+- **Data_TS_InitModuleStart** - This field brackets the initialization of a specific Office module (for example, Word, Excel, Copilot).

 - **Data_TS_InitViewModelEnd** - Marks the start and end of initializing the view model associated with the active fragment or module.